hacs/integration/docs/installation/manual.md

+---
+id: manual
+title: Manual Installation
-# Installation
+sidebar_label: Manual Installation
+---

 This integration requires **a lot** of files.

 The easiest way to make sure that you have them all is to download the `.zip` file from the repository.

-## Prerequisittes

-- **You need to use Home Assistant version 0.98.0 or newer for the latest version of HACS to work.
-Check the release notes before you download as this page may be slightly out of date.**
-- **If you move from [`custom_updater`](https://github.com/custom-components/custom_updater) to this see the special note at the bottom here.**

 ## Installation steps

-If you want to download using a terminal (and git) [look here](../terminal/)
+If you want to download using a terminal (and git) [look here](installation/cli.md)

 ### Step 1 - Open browser